My older Samsung smartphones' batteries are swelling

 A few months ago, I was digging through a drawer in my office to find a few older Samsung devices for a photo I wanted to snap.

-When I finally hunted down the Galaxy S4 I was after, to my surprise, the back of the smartphone popped off.
+When I finally hunted down the Galaxy S6 I was after, to my surprise, the back of the smartphone popped off.
 The battery was still inside the device, but the adhesive attaching the back had peeled away.
 When I took a closer look, it looked like the battery swelling actually caused the back to lift.

 After taking a look at a few of my other older Samsung devices, including the S8 and Note 5, I noticed both devices also suffered the same fate.